On Generalizations of Some Distance Based Classifiers for HDLSS Data: Practical Implementation of Variable Clustering

 In hierarchical clustering, each level in the hierarchy induces a set of clusters, and the whole hierarchy (visualized as a dendrogram) represents a nested structure among the clusters obtained at different levels (see Figure \ref{dendo} below).
 The height of each level represents the dissimilarity between the clusters that are merged together at that level.
 In other words, each cluster structure is represented by the height of the level corresponding to that structure.
 Therefore, finding an appropriate clustering is equivalent to identifying a suitable level in the hierarchy.
-Suppose that $H$ is the set of all heights that are obtained at different levels of clustering.
-We order the values in $H$, and find the $p$-th percentile for different values of $p \in P=\{0,0.1,\ldots,0.9,1\}$.
-Let $h_p$ denote the $p$-th percentile.
-For each fixed $p$, we obtain a clustering induced by $h_p$.
-The number of clusters is non-increasing in $p$, while the size of each cluster is non-decreasing.
-In particular, $h_0$ corresponds to the case where each cluster consists of a single component variable only, i.e., $b=d$.
-On the other hand, $h_1$ leads to the clustering where all the $d$ components are put together in a single cluster.
+Suppose $\bH$ is the set of all heights that are obtained at different levels of clustering.
+We order the values in $\bH$, and find the $\alpha$-th percentile $H_{\alpha}$ for different values of $\alpha \in A=\{0,0.1,\ldots,0.9,1\}$.
+For each fixed $\alpha$, we obtain a clustering induced by $H_{\alpha}$.
+Note that the number of clusters is non-increasing in $\alpha$, while the size of each cluster is non-decreasing.
+In particular, $H_0$ corresponds to the case where each cluster consists of a single component variable only, i.e., $b=d$.
+On the other hand, $H_1$ leads to the clustering where all the $d$ components are put together in a single cluster.

-We demonstrate this idea using {\bf Example 2}.
-In this example (with $d=50$ and $n_1=n_2=50$), the groups of component variables (common across both classes) are the sets $C_1=\{1,\ldots,{10}\}$; $C_2=\{{11},\ldots,{20}\}$; $\ldots$; $C_5=\{{41},\ldots,{50}\}$.
+We demonstrate this idea using Example~\ref{ex2}.
+In this example (with $d=50$ and $n_1=n_2=50$), the groups of component variables (common across both classes) are the sets $C_1=\{1,\ldots,{10}\}; C_2=\{{11},\ldots,{20}\};\ldots; C_5=\{{41},\ldots,{50}\}$.
 We consider a simulated realization from this example.
 Figure \ref{dendo} shows the dendrogram for this data.
-At $h_{0.9}=0.67$, we get five clusters in Figure \ref{dendo}.
+At $H_{0.9}=0.67$, we obtain five clusters in Figure \ref{dendo}.
 The distinct clusters are indicated with five different colors, while the components corresponding to each cluster are marked with the same color in Figure \ref{dendo}.
-Clearly, the method correctly assigns the desired components to the respective groups (upto a permutation of the components within each group).
-Once the groups $\bU_1,\ldots,\bU_b$ are identified, we can compute $h_b^{\phi,\gamma}$ as in equation \eqref{hbdef} and classify observations using the classifiers ggSAVG and NN-ggMADD introduced in Section \ref{Improve}.
+Clearly, the method correctly assigns desired components to the respective groups (up to a permutation of the components within each group).
+Once the groups $\bU_1,\ldots,\bU_b$ have been identified, we can compute $h_b^{\phi,\gamma}$ as in equation \eqref{hbdef} and classify observations using the bgSAVG classifier, or the NN-bgMADD classifier introduced in Section \ref{Improve}.